-Lay out the rag (This protects everything unless your interested in wearing your table stuck to your chest)
+Lay out the rag (This protects everything unless you’re interested in wearing your table stuck to your chest)

 Apply a very thin layer of glue – Note: I was wondering if something like rubber cement would actually work better since it is stretchy.
 Then again use what you have.
 You are by the way cheating the planned failure mode of a product.

-Fold the rag over and set the book on top being aware of the bottons.
-You may have to do one half at a time.
+Fold the rag over and set the book on top being aware of the buttons.
+You may have to do one-half at a time.

-Go to sleep, you needed a rest day anyways.
+Go to sleep, you needed a rest day anyway.

-I did this in 2012 and was able to use that HR strap for most of another year. the second time if failed the sensors tore meaning the glue was really doing the trick.
+I did this in 2012 and was able to use that HR strap for most of another year.
+The second time it failed the sensors were torn.
+Meaning the glue was really doing the trick.

 The next iteration and a very common strap if you purchased one since 2013 is what we will call the HRM 4.
-(It’s the on in the middle in the photo below)
+(It’s the one in the middle in the photo below)